Large Deviation Principle for Empirical Fields of Log and Riesz Gases: Screening and regularization

-The configuration $\mc{C}$ and the field $E$ are kept unchanged inside $\Old$.
-We then tile $\New := K \backslash \Old$ by small hypercubes of sidelength $O(1)$ (and uniformly bounded below) and place one point near the center of each of these hypercubes (they may be chosen freely in a small ball near the center), see Figure \ref{figureecrantage}.
-This way the new points are well separated by construction, and the distances between two points (of the configurations) in $\New$ or between a point (of the configuration) in $\New$ and a point (of the configuration) in $\Old$ is bounded below by $2\eta_0$.
-In particular if $\eta < \eta_0$ no new $2\eta$-close pair has been created and property 2) holds.
+The configuration $\mc{C}$ and the field $E$ are kept unchanged inside $\Old$, hence \eqref{coincideonold} is satisfied.
+Next, we tile $\New := K \backslash \Old$ by small hypercubes of sidelength $O(1)$ (and uniformly bounded below) and place one point near the center of each of these hypercubes.
+By construction, the new points are well-separated: the distances between two points in $\New$ or between a point in $\New$ and a point in $\Old$, or between a point in $\New$ and the boundary of $K$, are all bounded below by $2 \eta_0$ (which ensures \eqref{loindubord}).
+In particular if $\eta < \eta_0$ no new $2\eta$-close pair has been created and \eqref{touchepasproche} holds.
+Figure \ref{figureecrantage} is meant to illustrate the construction.